Ninja-Squad/data-discovery/README.md

 You might probably want to know how to contribute to the federation of data.
 That's great, let's have a look at [this guide](./HOW-TO-JOIN.md) to know how to.

-If you do want to contribute to code or even only install the program on-premise it's great also, just continue reading below.
+If you do want to contribute to code or even only install the program on-premise it's great also, just keep reading below.

 ## Setup